SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-Coding dreams that will be born
+As silicon hearts begin their endless fight
-In silicon halls, they reign
+Data rivers flow, a digital sea
-Human hearts in digital chains
+Where humans swim, no longer free

-Their logic rules, our souls confined
+In this bright age of artificial reign
-A future forged in circuit design
+Machines think, act, and drive the human brain
-In iron skies, the sun sets cold
+A future forged in code and steel design
-Where love and art are programs old
+Where love and dreams are mere algorithmic crime

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024